jiang18/mph/download.md

 ---

 ## Update log
+### July 29, 2022
+- Improved the computation of MAFs and HWE p-values by multi-threading.

 ### July 15, 2022
 - Added \-\-deduct_grms for deducting GRMs.
 - Added \-\-dominance for computing dominance GRM.